torchnyu/blog/_posts/2020-09-18-think-the-worst-pessimism-and-programming.md

 I wanna close out with one last usecase.
 I've noticed that some people don't always think about potential issues in their life.
 Granted, there's some issues one really shouldn't worry about.
-Like, who would spend time worrying about a global pandemic.
+Like, who would spend time worrying about a global pandemic?
 That wouldn't happen.

 *ahem*